VysotskiVadim/VysotskiVadim.blog/_drafts/childs-illusions.markdown

 Direct will lead you to success fast.
 But not direct can be more funny and give you more experience.

-The trick is to guarantee you success you need to see the path and understand how does it work.
-Even if you was successful once it can stop working for different preconditions.

-## Let's the Adult rule
+## Let the Adult rule

+When you code for money you want to act as a professional.
+Professional solves people's problem.
+He solve it in the most effective way.
+Professional doesn't sell not direct ways to get a fun during his work.

+The Adult ego state is professional inside us.
+It makes decisions based on analysis.
+But it's not easy to make it the ruler of your life.
+All transactional analysis is about giving the Adult more power.

+For me working stategy was just start acting as a professional.
+I don't do anything until I answer myself **Why am I doing it?**.
-Everything is your hands.
+Everything is in my hands.
-You're the responsible for your project, for your code, for your life.
+I'm responsible for my project, my code, and my life.
-Guys from the book won't protect you.
+Guys from the book won't protect me.

-Analyze, ask your self the question **Why am I doing it?**.
-Ask giants **Why**, they're smart and know the answer, just don't want to bother you with enormous amount of ifs and whens.
+But don't get me wrong.
+Guys who I call industry giants are really smart.
+The know why and when you can get benefits from approaches which they sell.
+The main idea it that you **have** to know it too.
+Otherwise you success will be based on magic, which in real world nothing more than a luck.